-Having recently been snowed in and running low on baking ingredients I decided that the long neglected bag of Rye flour I’d bought must get an airing.
-The first loaf I’d attempted was a long and drawn out recipe where you had to place the yeast, water and some rye flour in a warm place over night with a tea towel over it.
+Having recently been snowed in and running low on baking ingredients I decided that the long neglected bag of rye flour I’d bought must get an airing.
+The first rye loaf I attempted was a long and drawn out recipe where you had to place the yeast, water and some rye flour in a warm place over night with a tea towel over it.
 In my stupidity I placed cling film over the bowl and thereby suffocated and killed my starter!
-Hence I wanted to bake something far simpler and quicker and found this recipe.
-I adapted it by adding wholemeal flour, used Muscovado sugar and changed the caraway seeds to sesame because I just don’t like caraway seeds!
+Hence I wanted to bake something far simpler and quicker and set about creating this Simple Rye Loaf.

 This loaf was delicious and the crust was heavenly so I will definitely be making it again.
 Mine came out of the oven at tea time so we had it with jam but it would be great for breakfast or Danish Open Sandwiches (Smørrebrød) as a change from the more traditional dense Rye Bread!